-- c The service should develop a process of informing patients of the impact their feedback has on the service (see page 12). - Health and Social Care Standards: My support, my life.
+- c The service should develop a process of informing patients of the impact their feedback has on the service (see page 11). - Health and Social Care Standards: My support, my life.
 I have confidence in the organisation providing my care and support.
-Statement 4.19 - d The service should ensure it uses its own cleaning equipment to clean the service (see page 14). - Health and Social Care Standards: My support, my life.
+Statement 4.19 - d The service should ensure that regular checks are carried out on the expiry dates of single-use equipment (see page 14). - Health and Social Care Standards: My support, my life.
 I have confidence in the organisation providing my care and support.
-Statement 4.11 - e The service should develop checklists to demonstrate the cleaning process and the regular checks carried out on single-use equipment (see page 14). - Health and Social Care Standards: My support, my life.
+Statement 4.11 - e The service should publish a yearly duty of candour report (see page 14). - Health and Social Care Standards: My support, my life.
 I have confidence in the organisation providing my care and support.
-Statement 4.19 - f The service should publish a yearly duty of candour report (see page 14). - Health and Social Care Standards: My support, my life.
-I have confidence in the organisation providing my care and support.
-Statement 4.19 - g The service should further expand the risk assessments completed and these should be stored as a risk register (see page 15). - Health and Social Care Standards: My support, my life.
+Statement 4.19 - f The service should further expand the risk assessments completed and these should be stored as a risk register (see page 15). - Health and Social Care Standards: My support, my life.
 I have confidence in the organisation providing my care and support.
 Statement 4.19